Leo Durocher: Personal life

 Durocher was married four times.
 He was married to Ruby Hartley from 1930 to 1934.
 He was married to St. Louis socialite Grace Dozier from 1934 to 1943.
 In 1947 he married actress Laraine Day, and they divorced in 1960.
 His fourth wife was Lynne Walker Goldblatt, to whom he was married from 1969 to 1980.

-In 1943, Durocher was deemed ineligible for service in World War II due to a punctured eardrum.
+In 1943, Durocher was deemed ineligible for service in World War II because he had a punctured eardrum.

 With Ruby Hartley, Durocher had a daughter named Barbara (born 1931).

-He adopted two children with Day, daughter Melinda Michele (1944–2012) and son Chris (born 1945).
+He adopted two children with Day, daughter Melinda Michele (1944–2012), and son Chris (born 1945).
 Willie Mays used to babysit Chris on Giants' roadtrips—the two would room together and go see movies as well.

+Durocher appeared on the September 22, 1954 episode of the CBS television show, I've Got a Secret.

-Durocher had real comedic talent, and portrayed himself on episodes of The Munsters, The Joey Bishop Show, Mister Ed, The Beverly Hillbillies, Screen Directors Playhouse, What's My Line, and other shows.
+Durocher also made numerous appearances in comedy: He portrayed himself on episodes of The Munsters, The Joey Bishop Show, Mister Ed, The Beverly Hillbillies, Screen Directors Playhouse, What's My Line, The Jack Benny Program radio show and other shows.

 In the 2013 film 42 about Jackie Robinson, Durocher is played by Christopher Meloni.